shagadellic/SolarData/README.md

 update the fields with the line number you want to retrieve (copy your solar gui page

 and paste to notepad, count line number starting at zero)

+This all runs well on a preloved (<150 bucks) Intel Nuc

-if you have a powerwall things may be different with API access
+if you have a powerwall you are probably laughing at the need for this ;)

 ----------------------------------------------------------------------------------------------------------
 under development - app with UI to select conditions to start / stop charging
 ----------------------------------------------------------------------------------------------------------